LOCATION 225 Dyer St., Providence, RI, 02903

 Women in Science Panel with RI Bio (7:30 - 8:15 PM)

-Hear from leaders in the scientific community about the challenges and benefits of starting a scientific startup in Providence.
+Hear from leaders in the scientific community about the challenges and benefits of starting a scientific startup in Rhode Island.
 Moderated by Carol Malysz of RI Bio, this panel will explore medtech, genomics, engineering, manufacturing, and more.
-Panelists include Dr. Patrice Milo, co-founder of Medley Genomics, and Dr. Pam Berkeley, founder of RE Shoes, LLC.
+Panelists include: Dr. Patrice Milo, co-founder of Medley Genomics; Dr. Pam Berkeley, founder of RE Shoes, LLC; and Laura Iorio, Chairwoman, Tedor Pharma.

 As Executive Director of RI Bio, Carol’s mission is to grow the life sciences economy in Rhode Island and southern New England.
 She does this by forging strong and impactful relationships with life sciences companies, entrepreneurs, sources of capital, academic and medical centers, hospitals and government organizations.
 She works with the Board of Directors to advance RI Bio’s vision of ensuring a high-value life sciences and healthcare community that improves patients’ lives, strengthens the economy and enhances the quality of life in the greater Rhode Island region.
 Carol brings more than 25 years of economic development, entrepreneurship, management and marketing experience to RI Bio.
 Most recently, Carol worked with firms across all industries in greater New England to provide executive coaching, leadership and talent development and workplace analytics consulting for startups to Fortune 500 companies.